 PRUNE LATE FLOWERING CLEMATIS

 The late flowering clematis (categorised as Group 3) such as C. viticella or C. jackmanii produce their flower buds on new shoots.
 This means that none of the remaining stems left from last year will carry any flowers at all.
-Now is the team to remove the whole lot of it.
+Now is the time to remove the whole lot of it.
 You cut right down to the bottom decent sized bud (and if you are in the north of the country you may have delay this for a few weeks until such buds are visible), although I like to leave a foot or two as an insurance against further really bad weather.
 In any event you can be very drastic, reducing a large clematis like C. rehderiana from 20 plus feet of thick growth to a few twigs.
 However this will ensure healthy flowering later in the summer from low down on the plant right to the top.
 When you have cleared away the prunings, mulch the clematis very thickly.
 Garden compost is ideal, but anything is better than nothing because the worst thing for a clematis is to become too dry.

 If you live in the south or a sheltered area now is the best time to prune the Butterfly bush, Buddleia davidii, and it can be done any time in the coming month in colder areas.
 It produces its flowers on new growth so if it is cut back hard new, just before it begins growing, you will both stimulate extra new shoots and make sure that the shrub has as high a proportion of flower to wood as possible.